The Nobelity Project

 You, too, can make a difference across the world!
 Get involved with the Nobelity Project!

-Service groups or science classes can raise funds with bake sales, lemonade stands, car washes, lunch time games – every dollar plants a tree in Kenya!
-Celebrate your success by planting a local tree with the Nobelity Project!
+Service groups or science classes can raise funds with bake sales, lemonade stands, car washes, lunch time games – every dollar plants a tree in Kenya.
+Celebrate your success by planting a tree at your school with the Nobelity Project!
 Learn more at: nobelityinschools.org

 Short Films, Big Changes